National Sports Center: NSC Stadium

 The NSC Stadium has a large grandstand along the west sideline of the field and smaller grandstands on the opposite sideline and on either end.
 The United States women's national soccer team has played four home matches at the NSC, including international matches against Canada, Australia, Norway and Sweden.
 Mia Hamm scored her 150th international goal at the NSC in a 3–0 victory over Australia in 2004.
 The NSC has also hosted men's U.S. national team U-17 and U-20 matches.
 The largest crowd in NSC history was for a 2001 women's soccer match between the United States and Canada, when 15,615 fans watched a 1–0 U.S. victory.
 The playing field is 118x75 yards.

 The NSC played host to the now-defunct Minnesota Thunder of the USL First Division.
 The stadium served as the Thunder's home from 1990 to 2003 and from May 24, 2008, until the end of the 2009 season when the team folded.

 For the 2010 season the NSC Minnesota Stars (now Minnesota United FC) were founded to replace the Minnesota Thunder in the North American Soccer League, and the Stars played their home games at the stadium.
 The Stars were the champions of the inaugural season of the re-instituted North American Soccer League.
 Minnesota United FC used the stadium as their home ground until they moved to TCF Bank Stadium after joining Major League Soccer in 2017.

-The NSC has hosted KTIS-FM's Joyful Noise Family Fest every year of its existence.
+The NSC has hosted KTIS-FM's Joyful Noise Family Fest every year of its existence until 2022 when the festival was put on a indefinite hiatus.

+Blaine Baseball Stadium

+As part of the 105th Avenue Redevelopment Project, a new 5,000-seat multi-use stadium broke ground November 2024.
+The city hopes to be associated with an MLB partner league.